mit-teaching-systems-lab/threeflows/README.md

 In another terminal, install dependencies and then start the server:
 ```
-$ node -v # should match the engine in package.json
+$ node -v # should match the engine in the root package.json
 $ npm install
 $ mkdir tmp
 $ npm run dev